cdmvfx/portfolio/src/content/projects-description.md

-Here you will find all the web development projects I have worked on.
+Here you will find all the web development projects I have worked on, as well as some other branding/video projects.

 From videography to graphic design to web development, my skillset is deeply rooted in the creative field.